distributed-system-analysis/pbench/docs/API/access_model.md

 - All user profiles
 - Server configuration settings

-The `ADMIN` role can be assigned to a user by another user with the `ADMIN` role through the [user](V1/user.md) API.
-The server management CLI (described elsewhere) must be used to assign the `ADMIN` role to the first user.
+A user with the `ADMIN` role can use the [user](V1/user.md) (profile) API to assign the `ADMIN` role to other users.
+On installation of the Pbench Server there are no users with `ADMIN` role, so the server management CLI (described elsewhere) must be used to create an administrator account or assign the `ADMIN` role to some user.

 ## Groups